graphile/starter/README.md

 drop role dbname;
 ```

+## Custom packages

+When running `yarn setup`, this command will also invoke `lerna run setup`.
+This
+allows you to add custom setup hooks necessary for your individual packages.

+Add a line like the following to your `scripts` section in your `package.json`:

+`"setup": "npm i -g some-package"`

 ## MIT License

 This is open source software; you may use, modify and distribute it under the